 “Well, if you tell me, I can help.”

-“Ok,” he takes three gulps of air like pauses in a Pinter play, “I don’t want to go to school all daaaaaaaaaaaaaaayyyyyyyyyyyyyyyyyyyyyyyyyy!”
+“Ok,” he took three gulps of air-like pauses in a Pinter play, “I don’t want to go to school all daaaaaaaaaaaaaaayyyyyyyyyyyyyyyyyyyyyyyyyy!”

 “What?”
 I stifled a laugh of combined relief and disbelief, “Why not?
 You had so much fun last week.”

-On his first day of pre-school, he stayed for only 2 hours.
+On his first day of preschool, he stayed for only two hours.
 When I picked him up after that short amount of time, he looked at me with disdain and said, “What are you doing here?”

-Pre-school in Sydney coincides with daycare so I can leave him there from 7 am-7 pm if I need to.
-So last week, I picked him up at 5.
+Preschool in Sydney coincides with daycare so I can leave him there from seven am to seven pm if I need to.
+Last week, I picked him up at five.
 It was a difficult day.
-When 3 o’clock rolled around, I fought the urge to go and get him.
-When I finally showed up at 5, he seemed disconcerted.
+When three o’clock rolled around, I fought the urge to go get him.
+When I finally did show up at five, he seemed disconcerted.
 It was too long of a day; I kicked myself for not trusting my instincts.

 “I’ll pick you up today after your preschool lesson, ok?
-You’ll play outside, have lunch, have your lesson and I’ll pick you up at 3.
+You’ll play outside, have lunch, have your lesson and I’ll pick you up at three.
 How does that sound?”

 “Ok,” he sniffled, “that sounds good.”

-So, guess who just ran across the street to pick G up at 3 and is now back at her desk at 3:15 typing this post?
+So, guess who just ran across the street to pick him up at three and is now back at her desk at 3:15 typing this post?

-I asked him when he’d like me to come back; he said, “In 12 hours.”
+I asked him when he’d like me to come back and he said, “In twelve hours.”